Mikkelsv/ActivePerception/README.md

 * **Reset** - Resets the environment, though not necessary as its automatically resets within the environment

 See Unities [Python API page](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Python-API.md) for further information.

-The environment either interacts through an Executeable of the Unity Solution or through Unity itself.
-Using an executeable gives up to 40% better performance.
+The **Env** object is either generated from an executeable of the Unity Solution or through Unity itself.
+Using an executeable is preferred as it gives up to 40% better performance.

 ## Authors